xxshutong/wjzpw-web/README.md

 These instructions are for Ubuntu only. sudo where necessary.
 * Install Git
     > sudo apt-get install git-core
+    > Configure for your github account in local machine, refer to https://help.github.com/articles/set-up-git

 * Install Postgresql
     > sudo apt-get install postgresql